- Instructions for Form 1099-DIV - Introductory Material

 You may enter an "X" in this box if you were notified by the IRS twice within 3 calendar years that the payee provided an incorrect TIN.
 If you mark this box, the IRS will not send you any further notices about this account.

 However, if you received both IRS notices in the same year, or if you received them in different years but they both related to information returns filed for the same year, do not check the box at this time.
 For purposes of the two-notices-in-3-years rule, you are considered to have received one notice and you are not required to send a second "B" notice to the taxpayer on receipt of the second notice.
 See part N in the 2020 General Instructions for Certain Information Returns for more information.

 For information on the TIN Matching System offered by the IRS, see Items You Should Note in the 2020 General Instructions for Certain Information Returns.

 The account number is required if you have multiple accounts for a recipient for whom you are filing more than one Form 1099-DIV.
-The account number also is required if you check the "FATCA filing requirement" box.
+The account number is also required if you check the "FATCA filing requirement" box.
 See FATCA Filing Requirement Checkbox, earlier.
 Additionally, the IRS encourages you to designate an account number for all Forms 1099-DIV that you file.
-See part L in the 2019 General Instructions for Certain Information Returns.
+See part L in the 2020 General Instructions for Certain Information Returns.

 Enter dividends, including dividends from money market funds, net short-term capital gains from mutual funds, and other distributions on stock.
 Include reinvested dividends and section 404(k) dividends paid directly from the corporation.
 Include as a dividend the amount of the recipient's share of investment expenses that you report in box 5.